About Daniel Ivey-Soto

 Standing Up For Our Values

-Passed legislation that revived the Winrock Town Center project and created hundreds of jobs in Albuquerque.
+Senator Ivey-Soto passed legislation that revived the Winrock Town Center project and created hundreds of jobs in Albuquerque.

-Continues to lead the charge to create a more transparent government by successfully requiring 72-hour public meeting notifications, supporting mandatory public comments in open meetings, and promoting fair and clean elections.
+And, he continues to lead the charge to create a more transparent government by successfully requiring 72-hour public meeting notifications, supporting mandatory public comments in open meetings, and promoting fair and clean elections.